telecta/playbook/README.md

 As a team, we are highly productive and invest heavily in tools to allow us to be this way.
 Our philosophy is always that the number of hours worked has no correlation with the quality of work produced.

-When working on a project iteration, the amount of time that will be spent on client work will be up to 7 hours (lunch break not included) in a day.
-The remaining hour in the day goes towards off-iteration work such as internal reviews, research, planning and internal work, all of which allows us to deliver better results when we’re on a iteration.
+When working on a project sprint, the amount of time that will be spent on client work will be up to 7 hours (lunch break not included) in a day.
+The remaining hour in the day goes towards off-sprint work such as internal reviews, research, planning and internal work, all of which allows us to deliver better results when we’re on a sprint.

 ### Holidays

-We work on client iterations from Monday to Friday.
+We work on client sprints from Monday to Friday.
 Since the team and clients are entirely remote, we don’t stop client work on public holidays.
 Although it’s rare for us to work over Christmas and New Year.

 Full-time developer make their own decisions about how much holiday they’d like to take.
 We try to make sure that everyone takes 30 days a year.

 Team members announce their holiday plans on Slack to check for scheduling issues.
 If there are no major problems, they then add their holiday dates into our shared Google Calendar marked with Yellow.

-To minimise holiday disruptions, we ask that developer try and plan holidays to avoid departing mid iteration.
-Since iterations run Wednesday to Tuesday, this means that departing on Wednesdays, and returning on Tuesdays is easiest for everyone.
+To minimise holiday disruptions, we ask that developer try and plan holidays to avoid departing mid sprint.
+Since sprints run Wednesday to Tuesday, this means that departing on Wednesdays, and returning on Tuesdays is easiest for everyone.

 ### Remote Work